Skip to Content

 1. Sponsored Programs and Contract Administration

-Both the Offices of Sponsored Programs (OSP) and Technology Commercialization (OTC), in coordination with ORIC, are responsible for developing and implementing procedures to screen proposals, contracts, and projects for compliance with export control laws and regulations and specifically to identify those that involve the following factors:
+Both Sponsored Programs and Technology Transfer and Contracts (TTC), in coordination with RIC, are responsible for developing and implementing procedures to screen proposals, contracts, and projects for compliance with export control laws and regulations and specifically to identify those that involve the following factors:

 1. in the context of research contracts or grants, restrictions on, or rights applicable to, publication or release of research results (beyond the customary brief delay to protect a sponsor’s confidential information or to preserve the patentability of an invention);